Hot stuffLeave NYC but stay in New York: 10 spots to take your breath away 8 great new features in iOS 8

 6 relics of NYC's past

-The Hotel Carter--named the "dirtiest" hotel in the United States--in Times Square could be sold for as much as $170 million.
-If the sale goes through, one of the last remnants of old Times Square will be gone, joining the OTB Winners Circle and Peep World as things of the past.
+The Hotel Carter--named the "dirtiest" hotel in the United States--was sold for a reported $190 million to real estate developer Joseph Chetrit, The Wall Street Journal reported on Thursday.
+Plans for the property are unclear, but it's likely it will be changed, taking one of the last remnants of old Times Square, joining the OTB Winners Circle and Peep World as things of the past.

 But there are still a few places that have survived New York's gentrification.
 From a gay bar called The Cock to the glorious White Horse Tavern, some reminders that New York wasn't always so shiny and clean.

 Head east on 43rd St. after 8th Ave. and you might think you are no longer in Times Square.
 At least not Times Square circa 2014, that is.
 On that stretch is Hotel Carter, a former flophouse named the "dirtiest" in the U.S. by TripAdvisor.com where a clerk killed a co-worker near the front desk in 1999 and another body was found under a bed a few years later.
 Oh and don't forget the bedbugs, cockroaches, and garbage smell.
 It's a relic of Times Square's seedy past--and perhaps one of the last relics left after Bare Elegance, the topless club located at 216 West 50th St., closed down four years ago.
 But the Hotel Carter might not be long for the new Times Square: The hotel went up for sale last year after the 2012 death of its owner (Vietnamese shipping magnate Tran Dinh Troung, who escaped Saigon with just cash and gold--but that's a story for another time).
-The 600-room property could net as much $170 million from high profile developers such as Highgate Hotels and Morris Moinian.
-Goodbye to all that, Times Square.
+The building sold for $190 million, according to The Wall Street Journal, to real estate developer Joseph Chetrit, whose plans are unclear, but they likely will not include keeping the hotel as is.
+Times Square's rebirth will be complete.
 (Credit: Flickr / @josepha)

 White Horse Tavern